5 Ways to Drive Home your Call to Action in your Direct Marketing

 That’s the difference between having a Call to Action and not having one.
 Ask yourself, When your prospect visits your website or receives your direct marketing piece, what do you want them to do?

-What Do You Want Them to Do After They Receive your Direct Marketing Piece?
+What Do You Want To Do When they Receive your Direct Marketing Piece?

 This is your MWR – your Most Wanted Response.
-Whatever it is that you want them to do, you must tell them to do it.
+Whatever you want them to do, you must tell them to do it.

 Here are five ways to drive home your call to action in your direct marketing: